Originally by Bob Ciura, Updated October 11th, 2017 by Nick McCullum

 Source: Global Consumer & Retail Conference presentation, page 5

-iQOS is now available in key cities in 13 markets, and the company expects iQOS to have a presence in 20 markets by the end of this year.
+iQOS is now available in key cities in 13 markets, and the company expects iQOS to continue its rapid expansion over time.

-Pfizer makes this list, because health care stocks have historically been among the market’s best dividend stocks.
+Pfizer makes this list for a similar reason to Merck – because healthcare stocks have historically been among the market’s best dividend stocks.

 Pharmaceutical companies benefit from the fact that many people cannot go without their medications.
 This heavily insulates Big Pharma’s bottom line.